Arash-Barabadi/ROS2/01_ROS2_Workspace_Creation/README.md

 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash
 ```
 ## Workspace
-### This workspace will be the place where you write all your codes for a ROS2 application.
+### The workspace will be the place where you write all your codes for a ROS2 application.
 And that's also where you will compile these codes.
 ### Workspace creation
 #### Let's first go to the home directory and create a folder named ros2_ws.
 The name of the folder is arbitrary.
 But this is the convention which can be seen in ros2 community, which is to name the workspace like : name.ws
 ```bash